michaelmccabe/ramjam/README.md

 ### Making HTTP Requests

-`ramjam` makes HTTP requestsby running the workflows defined in the YAML files fed into the tool via the command line.
+`ramjam` makes HTTP requests by running the workflows defined in the YAML files fed into the tool via the command line.

 ### Running YAML Workflows